mozilla/application-services/docs/design/swift-package-manager.md

 - The [xcframework](https://developer.apple.com/documentation/swift_packages/distributing_binary_frameworks_as_swift_packages) that is built from a [megazord](./megazords.md).
 The xcframework contains the following, built for all our target iOS platforms.
      - The compiled Rust code for all the crates listed in `Cargo.toml` as a static library
     - The C header files and [Swift module maps](https://clang.llvm.org/docs/Modules.html) for the components
-- The [`rust-components-swift`](https://github.com/mozilla/rust-components-swift) repository which has a `Package.swift` that includes the `xcframework` and acts as the swift package the consumers import
+- The firefox-ios repo uses a local [swift package](https://github.com/mozilla-mobile/firefox-ios/blob/main/MozillaRustComponents/Package.swift) and an example of how they consume the xcframework [here](https://github.com/mozilla/application-services/pull/6898).

 ## The xcframework and `application-services`